danielgordon10/thor-iqa-cvpr-2018/README.md

 ```
 This will start the X Server running in a background process.
 If for whatever reason display 0 is already in use,
 you can set the display to some other number, but you will also need to change it in [constants.py](constants.py).
-For example if you ruun
+For example if you run
 ```bash
 invoke startx 2 3 &
 ```